gabeaster/Sprint-Challenge-Applied-Javascript/README.md

 * [DONE] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+* [DONE] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

-* [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.
+* [DONE] Following the instructions in the `Cards/index.js` file, create individual Cards components.

 ## Stretch Problems